 Most of the holes are pretty forgiving from tee to green with generous fairways and the trees not interfering too much.
 The best hole in my opinion is the tricky par-4 16th.
 It isn’t that long, but it is tight with some big old trees cutting into the fairway and creating a narrow landing area.
 It is followed by what has to be considered the signature hole.
 The 17th is a nice par-3 over water.

 Beyond that, there isn’t much to highlight about Swenson Park.
 It’s a classic style with a simple approach, and it doesn’t pretend to be anything earth-shattering.
 I did have a chance to meet with the GM after my round and their goal is to provide a quality golf experience at a low price point.
 They certainly achieve that here.

 I was quite impressed with the conditions considering it’s an inexpensive muni course that obviously gets a ton of play.
 Everything was lush and green throughout.
 The tee boxes were nice.
 The fairways were very good for the most part.
 There were some muddy/soggy spots because of so much rain recently and then some thin spots here and there, but mostly I had ideal lies.
 The rough was brutal.
-It goes from really thick to super duper thick and deep, so you are lucky just to find your ball sometimes.
-There are sections of weeds and different grasses growing in the rough, too, so you just want to avoid it if you can or you’ll have a difficult recovery.
+It went from really thick to super duper thick and deep, so I was lucky just to find your ball sometimes.
+There were sections of weeds and different grasses growing in the rough, too, so you just want to avoid it if you can or you’ll have a difficult recovery.
 The bunkers had nice soft sand.
 The greens were the highlight, though.
 They were just fantastic.
 They were super soft that early in the morning, and rolling very smooth at medium speeds.